iu-ai-research/Synthetic_LAIB_Data/README.md

 For utilizing LLMs, rename `.env.bkp` to `.env` and insert the necessary API keys.

-## Reflection
-Throughout this thesis, I have delved into the complex world of synthetic data generation using a variety of large language models.
-This experience has pushed the boundaries of my technical skills and deepened my understanding of the nuanced interplay between different computational techniques.
-I engaged with a multitude of models, each requiring unique strategies for integration and optimization, which highlighted the versatility and challenges of working in the rapidly evolving field of AI.

-The process of assessing the quality of synthetic data introduced me to a sophisticated array of evaluation methods.
-I explored quantitative metrics like KL-Divergence, Wasserstein distance, and Maximum Mean Discrepancy, alongside rigorous hypothesis testing to validate the data's statistical integrity.
-The use of machine learning models to compare synthetic data against real datasets was particularly illuminating, providing concrete evidence of the synthetic data's utility.

-Moreover, visualizing these complex datasets required a thoughtful approach to effectively communicate findings.
-Creating meaningful visualizations that could clearly illustrate the relationships and discrepancies between synthetic and original data was both challenging and rewarding.
-This visual component not only enhanced my analytical skills but also improved my ability to convey complex information in an accessible manner.

-This comprehensive exposure to diverse methodologies has not only refined my technical prowess but has also prepared me for future challenges in data science.
-The skills gained are invaluable for my ongoing development as a scientist, equipped to tackle complex problems with a robust toolkit.

-## Conclusion
-This research underscores the significant potential of LLMs to generate synthetic data that can help overcome the challenges of data scarcity in LAIB studies.
-The findings suggest that with precise prompt engineering and rigorous evaluation methods, LLMs can be effectively used to augment experimental datasets.

 ## Results Summary
 This section provides a detailed summary of the key performance metrics evaluated in the thesis, focusing on KL-Divergence distance, Wasserstein distance, Maximum Mean Discrepancy (MMD), and hypothesis testing outcomes for multivariate KL-Divergence and Kolmogorov-Smirnov tests, along with the performance of machine learning models trained on synthetic data.